AustinHackers/austinhackers.github.io/cve.md

 ### Official Channels

-Please report security issues affecting AHA! via [cve@takeonme.org](mailto:cve@takeonme.org), providing all relevant information.
+Please report security issues affecting AHA! via [austinhackers@proton.me](mailto:austinhackers@proton.me), providing all relevant information.
 The more details you provide, the easier it will be for us to triage and fix the issue.

 Please report security issues affecting other parties during one of our regularly scheduled meetings if you wish for AHA! to coordinate vulnerability disclosure (including generating a CVE ID) for you.
 We will not accept vulnerability reports involving other parties that are not presented at a AHA! meeting.